 It is a small comfort to know that tobacco budworms can become cannibalistic as they get older.
 This population’s self-control will be barely noticeable in a large infestation.

 Even worse, the pupae can safely overwinter unless there’s a deep freeze, at which point your geranium will die.

 While this pest is far more selective in which plants it attacks (and their coloration may even change depending on the host plant), it’s known to go after other garden and lawn plants such as:

 How To Control Geranium Worms?

-Due to how prevalent this pest is, it’s developed a resistance to most chemical insecticides.
+Due to this pest’s prevalence, it’s developed a resistance to most chemical insecticides.

 Pyrethroid insecticides seem the most effective, although only for a while.
 The budworm already has a resistance to these chemicals.